How to Eat Healthy: 15 Easy Ways Without Counting Macros or Calories

 Side note: My clients with diabetes usually manage their blood sugar levels and overall health better when they count carbohydrates at each meal and snack.
 I typically teach them carb counting for this reason.
 I don’t instruct them to count fats or protein.
 Instead we usually develop meal-based guidelines like the ones above that I use for myself, however, the guidelines are specific to each person.

 My thoughts on counting calories

-For those people wanting to lose weight and don’t yet know where their calories are coming from, I often recommend a short-term calorie counting experiment – say no more than two weeks.
-It’s a lot like budgeting your money.
+For those people wanting to lose weight and don’t yet know where their calories come from, I often recommend a short-term calorie counting experiment – say no more than two weeks.
+It’s like budgeting your money.
 Once you have an idea of the cost of your usual items, you figure out how to cut back if necessary.
 Maybe that burger from the Cheesecake Factory isn’t worth 1750 calories (no, I’m not making that up).
 And maybe a slice of their carrot cake at 1710 calories is a big fat no thanks.
 But maybe 5 chocolate kisses, at 120 calories, become the perfect treat.
-I don’t calorie count, but I do pay attention to calories.
-I know that to maintain my weight I need to manage my calorie intake.
+I don’t calorie count, but I do pay attention to calories because I need to to manage my weight.
 I read labels to see how various foods fit into my personal calorie goal.

 Download this free 6-page list of heart-healthy food & ingredient swaps